Stylback/home-server/README.md

 cd /srv/watchtower && sudo docker compose up -d
 ```

-Watchtower will check for updates every night at 2 am.
+Watchtower will check for updates every night at 02:00.
 If it finds any it will download it, restart the container to apply the update and remove the old version.

 </p>
 </details>

 ## Remote access and perimeter security